Apple Watch Series 7

 The Apple Watch has matured over the years into a health and fitness product, though Apple still pushes some social aspects.
-Each release has had some big feature attached to it, though this model is admittedly more iterative than Apple's previous generations.
+Each release has had some prominent feature attached to it, though this model is admittedly more iterative than Apple's previous generations.

 Apple Watch Series 7 Features

 Rather than add some gimmicky new feature or sensor, Apple positioned the Apple Watch Series 7 as the epitome of its wearable revolution.
 It acts as the absolute maximum representation of what can fit in a comfortable wrist computer.

 A redesign is still possible in the future, but for now, Apple had to consider what changes it could make in an aging design without compromising existing features.

 Notably, Apple has introduced yet another Apple Watch that retains compatibility with all watch bands.
 Apple initially leaned heavily into the fashion aspects of the Apple Watch, which has persisted through the constantly changing band styles.